henesy/awesome-inferno/README.md

 _A curated list of awesome Inferno resources, libraries, and software._

+_Note_: Curated is a strong word since there is so little public content related to Inferno/Limbo, so this is basically everything out there found so far.
+All content is awesome in this regard.

 The official repository for the current Inferno source tree is: <https://bitbucket.org/inferno-os/inferno-os/>

 The official website of the Inferno operating system is: <http://www.vitanuova.com/inferno/index.html>